Best Practices for Safer Products

 - Institutional Commitment: Goals are aligned and embedded, employees are empowered, and a clear market signal is sent to suppliers.

-- Supply Chain Transparency: Provides clarity for informed decision-making and risk mitigation as well as timely response to questions and concerns.
+- Supply Chain Transparency: Provides clarity for informed decision-making.

-- Informed Consumers: Creates consumer trust and brand loyalty.
+- Informing Consumers: Creates consumer trust and brand loyalty.

-- Product Design: Establishes a framework for success, accountability, and higher quality products.
+- Safer Product Design: Establishes a framework for success, accountability, and higher quality products.

-- Public Commitment: Creates stakeholder buy-in, public respect, and opens up partnership opportunities.
+- Public Commitment: Fosters stakeholder buy-in, public respect, and opens up partnership opportunities.

 Taking a deeper dive into each leadership pillar:

 1. Institutional Commitment – As with any business initiative, successful outcomes require strong commitment and support from leaders across the organization – from the C-suite to middle management.
 Solid commitment from company executives and management in key business divisions is the only way to ensure that staff will be afforded the steady support and resources they need to be successful.